dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Evoq.Modules/03-JobList.AngularJS.Full/README.md

 # Evoq Modules - Liquid Content Job List With Edit Functionality and Pagination

 This is a sample DNN module to access Liquid Content using Angular JS v.1.6.
-A bearer token with read and write permission for Liquid Content is generated on the server side and passed to the front-end.
+A bearer token with read and write permissions for Liquid Content is generated on the server side and passed to the front-end.
 This module includes Edit, Add New and Remove functionality as well as pagination.
 Also it includes server side authentication to decide the mode for the application: "read" or "edit".

 This documentation is a continuation of documentation for the read-only Evoq.Module.
 Please refer to the previous [documentation](https://github.com/dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/tree/master/Evoq.Modules/02-JobList.AngularJS.Simple)